Skip to main content

 Alcohol, drugs, and other substances alter the brain’s chemistry.
 Neurotransmitters are part of the brain’s control center, sending messages about the functioning of the brain and body.
 The changes in brain chemistry are made in the initial stages of the cycle of addiction.
 The neurotransmitters serotonin and dopamine are responsible for sending messages throughout the body.

 The effect on the neurotransmitters is where tolerance, dependence, and addiction are built.
-The brain’s chemistry is altered, and this new alteration becomes the standard brain chemistry.
+The brain’s chemistry is altered, and this new alteration becomes the standard brain chemistry, potentially leaving trauma.
 Addiction then alters the thought processes and decision-making capabilities.
 Although an addict understands they are addicted, they develop denial and other harmful habits involved in the cycle of addiction.

 What is the Cycle of Addiction?